adhikanshgoel22/Mappifyy/README.md

 # Mappifyy
  Welcome to Mappifyy.
-Pin your location, add reviews and view the inaights about a place by other people.
+Pin your location, add reviews and view the insights about a place by other people.

 # Key Features
 1) Implemented a login functionality for every user, ensuring data privacy and security.